jfpuget/ARC-AGI-Challenge-2024/README.md

 Steps to reproduce my solution:
 - clone Michael Hodel data generator: https://github.com/michaelhodel/re-arc .
-- copy the noebook 'gen1000.ipynb' from the notebook directory and paste it in the re-arc local directlry.
+- copy the notebook 'gen1000.ipynb' from the notebook directory and paste it in the re-arc local directlry.
 Then run the notebook.
-It should generate a directory gen1000 containing 10k examples per task.
+It should generate a directory gen10000 containing 10k examples per task.
 Running it took 6 hours on my workstation.
 That code scould be made parallel, but I did not bother.
 - run the training notebook (or run the torchrun command directly in a terminal) by using the path to the generated data as option `--data_path`.
 The notebook `train.ipynb` shows the run we used for the competition.
 This should save a model checkpoint.
 That checkpoint can then be uploaded to Kaggle as a dataset and be used in our [submission notebook](https://www.kaggle.com/code/cpmpml/arc-prize-1).